tuva-health/docs/docs/claims-data-fundamentals/adjustments-denials-reversals.md

 Population health analytics includes analyses around the cost of care, diagnosis and treatment, utilization, and risk of a patient population.
 This type of analysis is more concerned with the final amounts paid (rather than intermediate adjustments and reversals) and the dates when services were delivered (as opposed to paid dates).

 The trick is to model your claims data in such a way that supports both types of analyses, satisfying your cashflow analysis folks (e.g. actuaries and financial analysts) and your population health analysis folks (e.g. quality measures folks, data scientists, epidemiologists, also actuaries here too, etc.).
+This involves keeping the multiple iterations of the claim available for cashflow analytics while allowing population health and other analytics use cases to only worry about the final disposition, which we'll detail below.

 Let's quickly define the three different types of claim records: